qns-cloud/observatory/README.md

 The core components (Prometheus, Grafana, Alertmanager) provide the foundation for metrics collection, visualization, and alerting.
 Additional components extend the functionality to include network monitoring, log aggregation, and integration with external systems.

+### Service Dependencies and Startup Order

+The services in Observatory have dependencies on each other, which affects the order in which they start:

+1. **Core Services** (start first):
+   - Prometheus (metrics collection and storage)
+   - Node Exporter (host metrics)
+   - cAdvisor (container metrics)
+   - Nautobot databases (PostgreSQL and Redis)

+2. **Secondary Services** (depend on core services):
+   - Alertmanager (depends on Prometheus)
+   - Loki (depends on Prometheus for metrics export)
+   - Telegraf (depends on Prometheus for metrics export)
+   - Nautobot (depends on PostgreSQL and Redis)

+3. **Tertiary Services** (depend on secondary services):
+   - Grafana (depends on Prometheus, Loki, and Alertmanager)
+   - Logstash (depends on Loki)
+   - Webhook (depends on Alertmanager)

+These dependencies are defined in the docker-compose.yml file using the `depends_on` directive, which ensures that services start in the correct order.

 ### Docker Swarm Deployment Notes

 When deploying to Docker Swarm, keep in mind the following: